Conrad Sangma: Personal life

 Conrad Sangma was born on 27 January 1978 in Tura, a town in the West Garo Hills district, Meghalaya.
 His father Purno Sangma was a former Chief Minister of Meghalaya and Speaker of the Lok Sabha, and mother Soradini, a homemaker.
 His siblings, older brother James and younger sister Agatha, are politicians with the NPP.
 Another sister Christy, however, has remained non-political.
 Conrad was brought up in Delhi and was educated at the St. Columba's School there.
 He received a bachelor's degree in business administration in entrepreneurial management from the Wharton School of the University of Pennsylvania, before completing his MBA in finance from Imperial College London.

-Sangma married Mehtab Chandee, a doctor by profession, on 29 May 2009, and they have two daughters: Amara (born c.
-2011) and Katelyn (born 2017).
+Sangma married Mehtab Chandee, a doctor by profession, on 29 May 2009, and they have two daughters and a son: Amara (born c.
+2011), Katelyn (born 2017) and William (born 2025).
 Apart from politics, Sangma has been associated with social work as President of the PA Sangma Foundation, which functions for the betterment of sectors of education and environment, and also runs four colleges in rural Meghalaya.
 He also currently serves as President of the Meghalaya Cricket Association and Sports Academy.
+He, along with the Arts and Culture Minister of Meghalaya, Sanbor Shullai, released the German edition of an acclaimed book Great Minds on India by Salil Gewali of Meghalaya in 2022, which features a foreword by a NASA chief scientist Dr. Kamlesh Lulla, Houston, USA and has been translated into fifteen languages as of 2026.

 Conrad Sangma plays the electric guitar and is a fan of the heavy metal band Iron Maiden.
 In May 2020, he received significant notice for posting a video of himself on Instagram playing the Iron Maiden song "Wasted Years".